intersystems-community/CacheGitHubCI/README.md

 DeepSee
 -----------

-There is DeepSee cube CacheGitHubCICube in installed namespace.
+There is DeepSee cube CacheGitHubCICube in {Namespace}.
 It updates automatically after every hook update.
 There is also a pivot and dashboard providing information about available hooks and their status.